uwcsc/codeybot/docs/SETUP.md

 ![botperms](../assets/botPerms.png)

-5. In your cloned project, navigate to `config/dev/`.
-Duplicate the `vars.template.json` file and rename it `vars.json`.
-Edit the values in `vars.json` as according to the following config variable descriptions.
+5. In your cloned project, navigate to `config/`.
+Duplicate the `vars.template.json` file, move your copy to the `dev` folder, and rename your file `vars.json`.
+This will be the config file for your local bot.
+Edit the values in `vars.json` as according to the following config variable descriptions:

 - `TARGET_GUILD_ID`: the ID of the guild (server) that the bot is in.
 - `COFFEE_ROLE_ID`: the ID of the role the bot will use to decide who is enrolled into coffee chats.